About Us

 If you enjoy walking and talking, you've come to the right place.
 We're an active group aimed at people in their 20's, 30's and 40's, with at least one walk or event most weekends throughout the year.
 Coming along is a great way to meet new people, keep fit and get outdoors to discover the beautiful landscapes right on our doorstep.

 Our walks and hiking vary from 3 miles to 20+ miles, cover all of Hampshire, and much of West Sussex and the other surrounding counties while catering for most fitness levels.
 Many of our members find that regular walking with us improves their running, cycling or other outdoor activities.
-All of our walks are led by group members and you are welcome (and encouraged) to take us on your favourite walk – check out our walk leaders guide.
+All of our walks are led by group members and you are welcome (and encouraged) to take us on your favourite walk.

 As well as our walks we also have regular social events, pub nights, weekends and longer trips away with summer parties and BBQs!
 Our trips away cover much of the UK and occasionally abroad too and vary from hiking in the mountains to relaxing camping trips – with a couple of walks thrown in for good measure.
 You will find our social events listed alongside our walks on the walks and events page.